Nagoya Grampus: Early years as Toyota Motor SC (1939–1991)

-J.League era
+Founding member of the J.League (1992–1999)

-Grampus Eight was an original member ("Original Ten" (Note: The Original Ten of the J.League in 1992 were Kashima Antlers, Urawa Red Diamonds, JEF United Ichihara, Verdy Kawasaki, Yokohama Marinos, Yokohama Flügels, Shimizu S-Pulse, Nagoya Grampus Eight, Gamba Osaka and Sanfrecce Hiroshima.)) of the J.League in 1993.
-In 1996, future Arsenal manager Arsène Wenger led Grampus to the 1996 Emperor's Cup and a runners-up finish in the J.League, the club's best finish.
+Nagoya Grampus Eight was an original member ("Original Ten" (Note: The Original Ten of the J.League in 1992 were Kashima Antlers, Urawa Red Diamonds, JEF United Ichihara, Verdy Kawasaki, Yokohama Marinos, Yokohama Flügels, Shimizu S-Pulse, Nagoya Grampus Eight, Gamba Osaka and Sanfrecce Hiroshima.)) of the J.League in 1993.
+The club initially struggled in the early years of the new professional era, finishing near the bottom of the league standings in 1993 and 1994.